 Charleville, Slow and Social

-We love Charleville, not just for the sights, but for the easy pace and friendly faces.
-This was our third visit, and we settled in for two relaxed weeks at the Cobb and Co Caravan Park.
+We love Charleville, not just for the sights, but for the leisurely pace and friendly faces.
+For our third visit, we settled in for two relaxed weeks at the Cobb and Co Caravan Park.
 It felt more like a reunion, with old mates to catch up with and new friendships forming over shared stories and happy hours in the Big Red Shed.

 We didn’t rush to tick off attractions this time — we’ve done the rounds before — but if you’re passing through, there are a few must-sees we always recommend.